cmstas/Software/dataMCplotMaker/README.md

   - --ratioOnly: don't show data on the plot, just use it for the ratio plot on top
   - --errHistAtBottom: to make the Data/MC comparison histogram at the bottom
   - --ratio N: show the ratio plot with the denominator = the Nth background rather than the sum of backgrounds
+  - --ratioNumerBG N: use the Nth background as the numerator in the ratio plot.
+If used with the --ratio N option, you can plot the ratio of two arbitrary backgrounds
   - --noErrBars: if by any chance you don't want the data points to have error bars (it may be annoying when error bars are too big) (effective at both main hist and err hist)
   - --compareMultiple: useful for when validating new MC.
 Put the old plots under backgrounds and the new plots under signals and enable this option.
 This will stack the signals and manipulate the colors so you can see the agreement for each background.
 Also prints the ratio for the total.
   - --systFillStyle: change the fill style of the systematics, for example to 3005